kvinay7/interview-preparation/Spring.md

    ├── .gitignore                   			# Git ignore file (to ignore compiled files, etc.)
    └── README.md                    			# Project documentation (optional)
    ```

-Spring Boot and the wider Spring Framework rely heavily on annotations to define and manage application behavior, configuration, and dependency injection.
-Here's a breakdown of **core Spring Boot annotations** and their purposes:

 ---

 ### Core Annotations